jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <img src="../../file/heroku.svg" width="900" heigth="300" style="margin-top: 250px" />

 !SLIDE
-.notes Additionally, Rodauth's use of multiple database accounts and functions is currently specific to PostgreSQL and MySQL.
-I believe the approach should be portable to any database that supports multiple accounts and functions that execute with the permissions of the definer instead of the permissions of the executer, but currently Rodauth only supports PostgreSQL and MySQL by default.
+.notes Second, Rodauth only has built in support for setting up the necessary database authentication functions on PostgreSQL, MySQL, and Microsoft SQL Server .
+The approach Rodauth uses should be portable to other databases that support multiple accounts and functions that execute with the permissions of the definer instead of the permissions of the executer.

-<h1 class="white" style="font-size: 130px; position: absolute; top: 270px; left: 230px;">PostgreSQL</h1>
+<h1 class="white" style="font-size: 170px; position: absolute; top: 130px; left: 120px;">PostgreSQL</h1>
-<h1 style="font-size: 70px; position: absolute; top: 385px; left: 390px;">&amp;</h1>
+<h1 style="font-size: 70px; position: absolute; top: 285px; left: 390px;">&amp;</h1>
-<h1 class="white" style="font-size: 130px; position: absolute; top: 410px; left: 260px;">MySQL</h1>
+<h1 class="white" style="font-size: 130px; position: absolute; top: 310px; left: 260px;">MySQL</h1>
+<h1 style="font-size: 70px; position: absolute; top: 425px; left: 420px;">&amp;</h1>
+<h1 class="white" style="font-size: 60px; position: absolute; top: 470px; left: 260px;">Microsoft SQL Server</h1>
-<h1 style="font-size: 130px; position: absolute; top: 520px; left: 300px;">Supported</h1>
+<h1 style="font-size: 210px; position: absolute; top: 460px; left: 130px;">Supported</h1>

 !SLIDE
-.notes When using a database other than PostgreSQL or MySQL, Rodauth will access the password hash table directly, which drops the security level to roughly the same as other Ruby authentication frameworks.|Rodauth also supports storing the password hash in the same table as the account, allowing it to easily work with existing databases using that schema.
+.notes When using another database, such as SQLite, Rodauth will access the password hash table directly, which drops the security level to roughly the same as other Ruby authentication frameworks.|Rodauth also supports storing the password hash in the same table as the account, allowing it to easily work with existing databases using that schema.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 260px; left: 570px;">Other</h1>
 <h1 style="font-size: 130px; position: absolute; top: 320px; left: 260px;">Databases</h1>